tlhuillier/webpack-php-manifest/README.md

 attributes: `$jsFiles` and `$cssFiles`.
 These can be accessed by your PHP application to learn about what to include when rendering the frontend of the site.

+Note that the php manifest is created with (node fs)[https://nodejs.org/api/fs.html] independently of the Webpack output cycle.
+It will therefor be created in the same location when running a standard Webpack build *or* Webpack Dev Server

 ### Install

 With Yarn: